vazome/vazome.tech/content/index.md

 ![[drums.jpg|300]]

 I had a dream to be a scientist, in 2012 we even were [one of the laureates](https://integraciya.org/sborniki/uneko/UNEKO-2013.pdf) of National Science and Ecology Competition, for local radiation pollution research project.
-Though, later I figured, it's too much for me.
+Though, later I figured, biological stuff was too much for me.

 Then I did photography (street, journalism) as a hobby, my camera setup was Sony Alpha 58 with kit, portrait, and Minolta f4/70-210mm (beer can) lenses.
 Here is a little showcase: